 INAH has been closing monuments to public

-In recent years, the National Institute of Anthropology and History (INAH), which manages the archaeological site of Chichen Itza, has been closing monuments to the public.
+In recent years, the National Institute of Anthropology and History (INAH) has been closing monuments to the public.
 While visitors can walk around them, they can no longer climb them or go inside their chambers.

 The climb was already steep, but the crowds rendered the steps shiny with wear.
-It was hot work getting up there, so sweat poured off them onto the stone, adding another slippery layer.
+It was hot and not easy work getting up there, so sweat poured off them onto the stone, adding another slippery layer.

 As more and more people flooded into the site, the ascent was generally made with huge groups of people clambering up together, knocking into each other.
-In short, it was becoming way too dangerous for those attempting the climb.
+It was becoming way too dangerous for those attempting the climb.

-An ambulance was on permanent standby at the foot of El Castillo (aka Castillo de Kukulcan).
-It was used more often than anyone would like, as tourists slipped and fell.
+In Chichen Itza, an ambulance was on permanent standby at the foot of the El Castillo, the Great Pyramid of Chichen Itza.
 Most injuries were fairly minor, but there was an alarming number that was a little more serious.

 After three weeks in Mexico, Mrs. Black and her family were due to return home to Clairemont, San Diego, USA, but there was one last day for an adventure.
 On January 5th, 2006, Mrs. Black and her family chose to travel down to Chichén Itzá.

 Once there, Mrs. Black did not want to miss out on the experience of a lifetime, so she climbed the 91 steps of El Castillo.